Coworking Space Trends 2021: Experts' Insights on the Future of Coworking Business

 A field-centric coworking space is a perfect place for people of similar occupations to share ideas, collaborate, be productive, and come up with revolutionary solutions.

-This coworking trend 2020 can hardly be called a new one, but it's definitely expanding.
+This coworking trend of 2021 can hardly be called a new one, but it's definitely expanding.
 Hybrid coworkings are "drop-in" spaces that appear in hotels, stores, and restaurants.

 Businessmen want to take advantage of the shared economy and earn more money.
-So, why not to transform a restaurant into a coworking space in the daytime and back into an entertainment facility at night?
+So, why not transform a restaurant into a coworking space in the daytime and back into an entertainment facility at night?
+Or you can combine gym and coworking to create a wellness-oriented facility.

 The cost of hybrid coworking spaces is low for the members, they are free from membership fees but still can enjoy perks like free unlimited coffee and discount for lunch and specials.

-In 2020 coworking space operators will work on scaling their businesses and expending their global reach.
+After the final victory over Covid-19, coworking space operators will work on scaling their businesses and expanding their global reach.

 Running coworking networks, you can expect increased members' loyalty as you accompany members on their business trips and include digital nomads in your audience.

-2020 is going to be the year of transformation of coworking spaces into smart dynamic areas.
-Coworking operators outfit their spaces with the latest technologies, new wireless devices, and countless integrations of their coworking space management software.
+2021 is the year of further transformation of coworking spaces into smart dynamic areas.
+Coworking operators outfit their spaces with the latest technologies, new wireless devices, effective software combos, and countless integrations of their coworking space management software.

-All those gadgets, technologies, synchronized calendars and interactive dashboards will be controlled through a single unified interface.
+All those gadgets, technologies, synchronized calendars, and interactive dashboards must be controlled through a single unified interface.
 Innovations are aimed not to overwhelm residents but significantly improve and simplify their coworking experience.

 The same is true for coworking software.
-Are you still using pen and paper, Google Sheets, whatever for meeting room booking?
+Are you still using pen and paper, Google Sheets, whatever for meeting room/desk booking?
 This is ridiculous.
-Meeting room booking in 2020 should be a fool-proof process that boils down to three quick steps:
+Meeting room/desk booking in 2021 should be a fool-proof process that boils down to three quick steps:

 - A member opens your coworking space app on their phone.